Russia seizes initiative in Syria crisis; France bombs Islamic State

 The move was seen in the region as potentially giving Moscow more sway in the Middle East.

-Russian President Vladimir Putin derided U.S. efforts to end the Syria war, which has driven a tide of refugees into neighboring states and Europe.
+Russian President Vladimir Putin derided U.S. efforts to end the Syria war, which has driven a tide of refugees into neighbouring states and Europe.

 He said Moscow, which this month sent tanks and warplanes to a Russian military base in Syria, was itself trying to create a "coordinated framework" to resolve the conflict.